BibleTools

 You have heard that it was said to those of old, "You shall not murder," and whoever murders will be in danger of the judgment.
 But I say to you that whoever is angry with his brother without a cause shall be in danger of the judgment.
 And whoever says to his brother, "Raca!" shall be in danger of the council.
 But whoever says, "You fool!" shall be in danger of hell fire.
 (Matthew 5:21-22)

-It is essential to understand that Jesus did not do away with laws, but brought to completion the laws that already existed.
+It is essential to understand that Jesus did not do away with laws but brought existing laws to their fullness.
 Likewise, He did not do away with the Old Testament death penalty principles, which act as guides to civil governments.
 Jesus was a pioneer, not a revolutionary.
 A revolutionary seeks to destroy the existing order and places himself above conventional standards.
 A pioneer accepts the restraints laid upon him and moves forward.

 Men's governments deal with the end of the act, Christ deals with the beginning.
 Jesus changed the law's restraint from the act to the motive.
 For the Christian, merely abstaining from the act is not sufficient.
 Jesus imposes the positive obligation of the spirit of the law on him.
 He seeks to prevent crimes of violence by rooting out the attitudes and drives in a person's character that make him kill.
 The New Covenant law searches the heart without doing away with the Old Covenant letter.